tunasplam/baseball-stats-scraper/README.md

 # Something happened and the program got interrupted before it could finish!
 Thats okay, run it again and it will pick up where it left off.

+# What data does it grab?
+Check table_creator.py for the schema.
+Maybe one day I will put together a big list of the tables and the stats and the explanation of what each stat means but... that would be... a lot of work.
+One day.

 # Author
 Jordan Porter